hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/runs.html.md

 Whenever you request a new run, it's added to the end of the queue.
 If there's already a run in progress, your new run won't start until the current one has completely finished — TFE won't even plan the run yet, because the current run might change the work your run needs to do.
 Runs that are waiting for other runs to finish are in a _pending_ state, and a workspace might have any number of pending runs.

-When a run is requested, TFE "locks in" the current Terraform code (usually tied to a specific VCS commit) and variable values.
+When you request a run, TFE locks the run to the current Terraform code (usually associated with a specific VCS commit) and variable values.
 If you change variables or commit new code before the run finishes, it will only affect future runs, not ones that are already pending, planning, or awaiting apply.

 ### Run States